 3. Hill training

 Including hills in your training can supercharge your fitness.
 It improves your running economy by building strength and power, while being lower impact (meaning less risk of injury) than traditional speed work.
-Try our top tips for hill training.
+Check out hill training explained

 4. Power up with plyometrics